 Don’t forget to reprogram these six areas when it’s time to fall back:

 Because the days are shorter in the winter, you’ll want your exterior lights to go on earlier than they do during daylight savings time.
-Reset them to make sure your walkway and front door illuminate when your family gets home in the evening.
+Reset your rules and scenes to make sure your walkway and front door illuminate when your family gets home in the evening.
 Also remember to adjust the timing of your automatic interior lights.
 Pulling into your driveway at 6 p.m. on a winter evening means you’ll be coming home to a dark house if you don’t adjust your timers.

-You won’t need to reprogram your contact sensors, but it’s a good idea to make sure they’re working.
+Consider adding more Contact Sensors to areas that might be vulnerable to air loss.
 You’ll want to know if windows and doors are being opened or being rattled by the wind, letting the heat out of the house.

-During darker hours, add a rule that triggers a light near your camera to turn on when recording begins.
+During darker hours, add a rule that triggers a light near your camera to turn on when motion is detected.
 This provides a clearer image of the action and may even deter the source of movement.

 Install smart locks on your doors to make sure your guests don’t get locked out in the dark or cold.
-Use your app to let them in or provide them with a pin code so they can let themselves in whenever they arrive.
+Use your app to let them in and schedule a scene to make sure your home is nice and cozy when they arrive.